 Call for Abstract

-30th International Conference on Public Mental Health and Neurosciences, will be organized around the theme “Mind Your Body-Mind Your Health”
+32nd International Conference on Public Mental Health and Neurosciences, will be organized around the theme “Theme: "Make your mental health a priority"”

-World Mental Health 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in World Mental Health 2020
+WORLD MENTAL HEALTH 2022 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in WORLD MENTAL HEALTH 2022

 Submit your abstract to any of the mentioned tracks.